 CULTIVATED AREA IN PORTUGAL

 Yield: low with unselected materials.
-Medium-high with clonal materials.
+Average-high with clonal materials.

 the bud has an open whitish-green apex.
 The leaf is small, pentagonal, five-lobed, with short and linear-upright teeth and an open V-shaped petiolar sinus.
 The cluster is small, cylindrical-conical, moderately compact, the stem is of medium length.
 The medium-sized slightly flattened berry has a skin of medium thickness.

 vine of medium-high vigour and semi-creeping growth habit.
 It adapts well to different types of soils, preferring those well exposed and warm climates.
 Flowering is generally good, but highly susceptible to climatic changes and, consequently, to millerandage.

 it adapts to different training and pruning systems, preferring long pruning like Guyot.
 In the early years, it is important not to overload the yield.

 not particularly susceptible to typical grape diseases, such as powdery and downy mildew or botrytis.
 In certain years, it can suffer from millerandage and loss of berries, especially in conditions of water stress (wilting of the plant).